On-Camera Commercial Acting & Auditioning Intensive

-THE BASICS: In this 4-evening workshop, we will cover slating, one-liners, spokesperson/monologue copy and scenes without dialogue.
+THE BASICS: In this 5-evening workshop, we will cover slating, one-liners and spokesperson/monologue copy.
 You will learn how to navigate the oftentimes confusing world of callbacks as well as touching on auditions that suggest or allow using improvisational skills as well as a complete overview of the casting process from both in front of and behind the camera.

 BEYOND THE BASICS: If you think working in commercials is just about a “look,” then you’ve been misled.
 Over the years, I have witnessed hundreds of good actors enter the audition room and systematically strip away most of their unique qualities that would have otherwise resulted in a callback.
 Second-guessing, misunderstanding what it is Casting Directors, Directors and Clients are looking for, not knowing how to navigate the ins and outs of the audition process… These are the roadblocks that keep most actors from transitioning from audition to callback.
 Or, worse, keep them from getting auditions at all!

 As a result, my focus is to provide an in-depth, hands-on workshop that not only takes you behind the scenes of the entire casting process, but teaches you how to bring your very best to auditions.
 I provide personalized direction to each student to help you recognize and develop your greatest individual assets and talents so that you can do more than just give a good audition, but actually book the job!

 You will also be included in my monthly Newsletter to casting directors and agents showcasing the current headshots and professional contact info for all my students, as well as select video highlights showcasing you at your best!